leocornus/leocornus.tracclient/docs/wp-trac-client/Ticket-Watch-List-Design-Story.rst

 - we will using the Trac's **cc** field to save all watchers's email addresses.
+- Using AngularJS lib for better client side presentation.
 - Trac client plugin will associate the email address with user login and user full name, back and forth.
 - Ticket owners and reporter will automatically watch the ticket.